Parker Ito: Art market

 Parker Ito was one of 30 or so emerging artists that were associated with Stefan Simchowitz.
-Simchowitz met Ito in 2012, alongside Jon Rafman, Petra Cortright and Artie Vierkant, saying “In all of these guys, I identified the makings of a movement.”
+He met Ito in 2012, alongside Jon Rafman, Petra Cortright and Artie Vierkant, saying “In all of these guys, I identified the makings of a movement.”
 Simchowitz claims he was Ito's first client, purchasing a painting from him when the artist was 22 for $750, and flipping it for $1500.

-Ito's work experienced a rapid increase in value, peaking in February 2014 at $93,594, significantly higher than the high estimate of $25,000.
-In July 2014 a work sold for $80,000, but in the year after that, his auction results averaged $30,000 per or had works unsold.
-More recently, his works at auction have mostly had high estimates around or under $10,000, and have gone as low as 2,700 GBP, which was under the low estimate of 4,000 GBP.
+In the mid-2010s, Ito's work experienced a rapid increase in value, peaking in February 2014 at $93,594, significantly higher than the high estimate of $25,000.
+That year, the Wall Street Journal described him as one of several "young artists on a rocket".
+In July 2014, a work sold for $80,000, but in the year after that, his auction results averaged $30,000 per or had works unsold.
+By 2017, the Journal described his auction prices as rarely exceeding $5,000 and cited him as example of an artist whose value had been reduced by works flooding the market after an initial success.

-During the period leading up to his 2014 auction high, Ito's relationship with Simchowitz became an art-world controversy.
-Currently, Ito is actively distancing himself from him.
+During the period leading up to his 2014 auction high, Ito's relationship with Simchowitz became an art-world controversy due to Simchowitz's buying Ito's art at low prices to immediately resell at higher ones.
+By 2015, Ito was actively distancing himself from him.

-Ito’s work is in public and private collections around the world, including the Musée d’Art Moderne de la Ville de Paris, Paris; Henry Art Gallery, Seattle; Getty Research Institute; Sifang Art Museum, Nanjing; Yuz Museum, Shanghai; Sandretto Foundation, Turin; Aishti Foundation, Beirut; and PCP Collection, Taipei.